intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Store a scalar value (first operand) in a memref (second operand) at the position given by the index list.
 The number of indices must match the order of the memref.

-The store is atomic and the default scope is "work_group" and the default memory semantics are "relaxed".
+The store is atomic and the default scope is "work_group" and the default memory semantics is "relaxed".

 When storing a complex value the update may be pseudo-atomic, meaning that an atomic store is used for the the real and imaginary separately.